johnantonn/johnantonn/README.md

 *Engineer by training, scientist by inclination.*

 I am a software & machine learning engineer with 5+ years of experience in building full-stack, big data and machine learning applications.
-I am currently finishing my thesis for the advanced master's programme in Artificial Intelligence at [KU Leuven](https://www.kuleuven.be/english/) and I look forward to the opportunities and challenges that lie ahead!
+I have recently graduated from [KU Leuven](https://www.kuleuven.be/english/) and obtained a Master's degree in Artificial Intelligence!

 I find the idea of pushing the human boundaries using technology exciting and motivating and I believe in the responsibility of making the world a better place for future generations.
 During my past roles, I managed to learn different technology stacks in short periods of time and I collaborated and exchanged knowledge and opinions with amazing people.